 The market is a voting machine in the short term, but a weighing machine in the long term, so share price follows earnings per share (EPS) eventually.
 That makes EPS growth an attractive quality for any company.
 Who among us would not applaud Trimble's stratospheric annual EPS growth of 37%, compound, over the last three years?
 Growth that fast may well be fleeting, but like a lotus blooming from a murky pond, it sparks joy for the wary stock pickers.

 Careful consideration of revenue growth and earnings before interest and taxation (EBIT) margins can help inform a view on the sustainability of the recent profit growth.
-The good news is that Trimble is growing revenues, and EBIT margins improved by 2.8 percentage points to 12%, over the last year.
-That's great to see, on both counts.
+Trimble's EBIT margins are flat but, of some concern, its revenue is actually down.
+And that does make me a little more cautious of the stock.

 Are Trimble Insiders Aligned With All Shareholders?